Information on Hackney Carriages and private hire taxis

 All Brighton & Hove private hire and Hackney Carriage drivers licensed by Brighton & Hove City Council operate under the same licences and the same guidelines contained in the Blue Book, whichever company they drive for.
 All Brighton & Hove licensed drivers undergo the same background checks.

-Download a copy of the most recent fare card Fare card March 2015 (PDF 73KB)
+Download a copy of the most recent fare card - 2019 (PDF 76KB)

 Go back to our main taxi page for more information.